 Luckily, there are multiple lines of defense in the war against periodontal disease.
 You can use all of these options (which is optimal), or you can find a combination that works best for you and your dog.
 The critical part is getting started as early as possible.
 (Three years comes up fast!)
 The sooner you start a dog dental care program, the sooner you start protecting those pearly whites.

 Surprise!
 Starting with a clean slate is always the best option.
 A professional cleaning with your veterinarian provides the healthiest state for your dog’s mouth.
 This kicks off the dog dental care plan on the right foot.

 For most dogs, this is an annual visit.
 If your dog’s mouth has problems, you may need to go more often.

 What happens during a professional cleaning?

 - Intraoral radiographs

 - Scaling above and below the gumline

 - Any necessary extractions

 Yes, your dog undergoes general anesthesia during a dental cleaning.
 Why?
 Well, you have no problem opening and closing your mouth when prompted by your dentist.
 Your dog?
 Not so much.
 The anesthesia allows a safe environment for the veterinary staff AND your dog.
-If extractions are needed, the anesthesia ensures a pain-free procedure.
+In addition, if extractions are needed, the anesthesia ensures a pain-free procedure.